Designed for the lowest possible emissions

 The first step towards lower energy consumption

-The first step in the process towards lower energy consumption was to map how the vessels use their power system and look at the most important properties for the system.
-For a freezer trawler, the dominant mode of operation is trawling, while the vessel is rarely transiting at high speeds.
+The first step in the process towards lower energy consumption was to map how the vessels use their power system and look at the essential properties of the system.
+For a freezer trawler, the dominant mode of operation is trawling, while the vessel rarely transits at high speeds.
 Together with the shipowner, the choice was made to focus on increasing the efficiency during trawling.
-It was therefore chosen to install two propellers instead of the traditional solution with one propeller because the increased propeller area increases the vessel's towing efficiency.
-The propellers are placed in separate skegs in a twin-skeg hull, which provides great advantages in terms of placement of the propulsion equipment and increases the propeller efficiency.
+It was, therefore, chosen to install two propellers instead of the traditional solution with one propeller because the increased propeller area increases the vessel's towing efficiency.
+The propellers are placed in separate skegs in a twin-skeg hull, which provides significant advantages in terms of placement of the propulsion equipment and increases the propeller efficiency.

 More possibilities for energy saving with double propeller